llSourcell/100_Days_of_ML_Code/README.md

 ## The 3 Rules

-- Make a public pledge to code or study machine learning for minimum 1 hour every day for the next 100 days via your favorite social platform using the #100DaysofMLCode Hashtag.
+- Make a public pledge to code or study machine learning for minimum 1 hour every day for the next 100 days via your favorite social platform using the [#100DaysofMLCode](https://twitter.com/sirajraval/status/1014758160572141568) Hashtag.
 - Make a public log of your work.
 Update it daily.
 Here is a GitHub example [template](https://gist.github.com/llSourcell/43194e486a92532bc343f7837b178eda).
+Another one is [here](https://github.com/LordSomen/100DaysOfML/blob/master/Log.md).
 You can also make a blog or vlog.
 - If you see someone make a post using the #100DaysofMLCode hashtag, encourage them via a 'like', 'share', or comment!